 The Rx Supported VHT-MCS and NSS Set of a VHT STA is determined for each <VHT-MCS, NSS> tuple NSS = 1,…, 8 and bandwidth (20 MHz, 40 MHz, 80 MHz, and 160 MHz or 80+80 MHz) from its Supported VHT-MCS and NSS Set field as follows:

-— If support for the VHT-MCS for NSS spatial streams at that bandwidth is mandatory (see 22.5 (Parameters for VHT-MCSs)), then the <VHT-MCS, NSS> tuple at that bandwidth is supported by the STA on receive.
+— If support for the VHT-MCS for NSS spatial streams for a bandwidth is mandatory (see 22.5 (Parameters for VHT-MCSs)), then the <VHT-MCS, NSS> tuple at that bandwidth is supported by the STA on receive.

-— Otherwise, if the Max VHT-MCS For n SS subfield (n = NSS) in the Rx VHT-MCS Map subfield indicates support and the Rx Highest Supported Long GI Data Rate subfield is equal to 0, then the <VHT-MCS, NSS> tuple at that bandwidth is supported by the STA on receive.
+— Otherwise, if the Max VHT-MCS For n SS subfield (n = NSS) in the Rx VHT-MCS Map subfield indicates support and the Rx Highest Supported Long GI Data Rate subfield is equal to 0, then the <VHT-MCS, NSS> tuple at that bandwidth is supported by the STA on receive, except if the value of dot11VHTHalfMaxNSSSignalingOptionImplemented is true and the 80+80 MHz Half Max NSS subfield has a value of 1, then the NSS value of all tuples for the 80+80 MHz bandwidth is equal to one half of the indicated NSS value rounded down to the next integer and if the value of dot11VHTHalfMaxNSSSignalingOptionImplemented is true and the 160 MHz Half Max NSS subfield has a value of 1, then the NSS value of all tuples for the 160 MHz bandwidth is equal to one half of the indicated NSS value rounded down to the next integer.

-— Otherwise, if the Max VHT-MCS For n SS subfield (n = NSS) in the Rx VHT-MCS Map subfield indicates support and the data rate for long GI of the MCS for NSS spatial streams at that bandwidth (expressed as the largest integer in Mb/s that is less than or equal to the data rate) is less than or equal to the rate represented by the Rx Highest Supported Long GI Data Rate subfield, then the <VHT-MCS, NSS> tuple at that bandwidth is supported by the STA on receive.
+— Otherwise, if the Max VHT-MCS For n SS subfield (n = NSS) in the Rx VHT-MCS Map subfield indicates support and the data rate for long GI of the MCS for NSS spatial streams at that bandwidth (expressed as the largest integer in Mb/s that is less than or equal to the data rate) is less than or equal to the rate represented by the Rx Highest Supported Long GI Data Rate subfield, then the <VHT-MCS, NSS> tuple at that bandwidth is supported by the STA on receive, except if the value of dot11VHTHalfMaxNSSSignalingOptionImplemented is true and the 80+80 MHz Half Max NSS subfield has a value of 1, then the NSS value of all tuples for the 80+80 MHz bandwidth is equal to one half of the indicated NSS value rounded down to the next integer and if the value of dot11VHTHalfMaxNSSSignalingOptionImplemented is true and the 160 MHz Half Max NSS subfield has a value of 1, then the NSS value of all tuples for the 160 MHz bandwidth is equal to one half of the indicated NSS value rounded down to the next integer.

 — Otherwise, the <VHT-MCS, NSS> tuple at that bandwidth is not supported by the STA on receive.